ShprAlex/SproutLife/README.md

 ### Genetic algorithms and collective behavior

-Sprout Life is exciting, because it presents a truly open ended model for genetic evolution.
+Sprout Life is exciting because presents a truly open ended model for genetic evolution.
 As far as I'm aware, most genetic algorithms work on a fixed set of parameters.
+The machine can optimize parameter values, but it can't really create something new.
 In the case of GOL and Sprout Life, part of the code is embedded in the body of the pattern/organism.
 The bigger the organism the bigger the code, allowing it to grow to an unbounded complexity.

+It is collective behavior, not just individual fintess, that is the driver for evolution within Sprout Life.
+Cellular automata patterns are sensitive to disruption.
+In order for an organism to succeed it needs to be a good neighbor to it's offspring, parents, and relatives.

-It is also an excellent model of both evolution and collective behavior.
-There are strong parallels between the success of genes, and the success of ideas in the startup world which I'm a part of by day.
+A better model of collective evolution is a rich source of metaphor.
+Beyond biology, there are strong parallels between the success of genes, and the success of ideas in the startup world which I'm a part of by day.
+Potentially even phenomena like political revolutions or the boom and bust cycles of the stock market can have light shed on them by looking at what happens to the population as a new capability is discovered.

 ### Seeds that Sprout - the key idea